Money Bite-Size Read:

 2. I want to travel overseas

-The majority of my family live overseas so getting on a plane is a way of life.
+Like many Australians, much of my extended family lives overseas so travel has been a way of life.
 That ease of travel simply isn’t possible during COVID unless you’re a UK celebrity going on holiday for ‘work’ or a Hollywood celebrity filming a movie in Australia.
 I want to reduce my travel restrictions by getting vaccinated against COVID now, particularly if vaccine passports are needed.

 3. It’s important to me that we have local businesses